L-Scofano/SDA/README.md

     habitat.simulator.agents.agent_0.joint_start_noise=0.0
 ```

-## Ackowledgement
+## Acknowledgement
 Our code is built on top of the great [habitat-lab](https://github.com/facebookresearch/habitat-lab) codebase.

 ## Citation
-If you find SDA helpfu, please consider citing:
+If you find SDA helpful, please consider citing:
 ```bibtex
 @inproceedings{scofano2025followingthehumanthread,
       title={Following the Human Thread in Social Navigation},